What Is E-Bike Sharing?

 How It Gets Funded

-Bike share is typically not revenue-positive for jurisdictions, and this effort is not premised on that expectation.
+Bike share is not a revenue-generator, but a form of public transportation.
 A successful program requires a realistic funding plan and a shared commitment to affordability.

 We are advancing a Five-Pillar Funding Model: